Brendan Fraser breaks down in tears after being given a six-minute standing ovation at the Venice Film Festival - Monet

 The latest proof that the ‘Mummy’ star is Hollywood’s newest – and most adorable – melted butter came at the film’s premiere at the Venice Film Festival.
 And we didn’t take away his reason.

-The 53-year-old actor was visibly emotional as he climbed out of a car accompanied by his wife straight onto the event’s red carpet and held on as long as he could.
+The 53-year-old actor was visibly emotional as he climbed out of a car accompanied by his wife straight onto the red carpet of the event and held on as long as he could.
 But when he got to the movie theater, where he was given a standing ovation by the audience for about six minutes, Brendan couldn’t help but burst into tears.

 Fraser, who stayed out of the spotlight after addressing physical ailments due to many of his own on-screen stunts, was also plagued by the mental repercussions of an alleged sexual assault incident that happened in 2003.